SB 948: California’s NEW Gun License Scheme?!

 Frequently Asked Questions

-SB 948 proposes to transform California's Firearm Safety Certificate (FSC) into a licensing scheme.
-It would require individuals importing firearms into the state to obtain a valid FSC and submit it with their report to the DOJ.
-Additionally, it mandates an eight-hour training course with live-fire exercises for FSC applicants starting July 1, 2028.
+California's SB 948 proposes to transform the Firearm Safety Certificate (FSC) into a licensing scheme.
+It would require firearm importers to obtain a valid FSC and, starting July 1st, 2028, mandate an eight-hour training course with live-fire exercises for FSC applicants.

 Who is considered a 'firearm importer' under SB 948?